-While no one can doubt its serenity, what most people don’t know is Lake Conroe, which covers approximately 21,000 acres, is now considered the deadliest lake in Texas.
-According to KBTX, four boating-related have already occurred so far this year, which has made this lake the deadliest lake in Texas since 2000.
 Looking at the years 2000 until 2015, the Texas Parks and Wildlife Department has showcased that 22 individuals have died.
-The number of deaths on Lake Conroe continue to pile up, mainly as a result of boat crashes.
+The number of deaths on Lake Conroe continues to pile up, many due to boat crashes.

-Overall, since 2000 the state of Texas has seen approximately 53 boating fatalities, and of those, 21 individuals were killed in 2014.
-As the above information works to show, there have been substantial fatalities in many Texas lakes, but a notable concentration in Lake Conroe.
-While it is imperative to keep in mind safety measure at each of these lakes, special consideration should be made for this lake in particular.
+Overall, since 2000, the state of Texas has seen approximately 53 boating fatalities; of those, 21 individuals were killed in 2014.
+As the above information shows, there have been substantial fatalities in many Texas lakes, but a notable concentration in Lake Conroe.
+Drowning has been the leading cause of death on Lake Conroe.